Back to Basics: The Importance of a Multi-Faceted Communications Strategy

 Supporting entrepreneurs and leaders with thinking partnership, strategy and accountability to drive communications goals and accelerate impact.

-Leah is an integrated producer and strategist with a focus on value-driven communication.
-As the founder of Craft, she works with businesses and organizations to amplify their impact through a marketing and communications lens.
+Leah is a communications strategist and coach.
+As the founder of Craft, she works with entrepreneurs and organizations to amplify their impact through a marketing and communications lens.
 Raised in a family of entrepreneurs and artists on the coast of Maine, she brings a love for the intersection of creativity and commerce to all of her work.
+She believes that how we talk about what we do powerfully impacts the way we feel about what we do, and that communications is a crucial skill for any impact focused venture.

 Leah holds a BS (Honors) from Babson College in Business Management and leverages the discipline of Entrepreneurial Thought & Action® in her approach and outlook.
 She is a founding member of the Camden International Film Festival where she also served on the Board of Directors and as the Vice Chair, a member of the Board of Directors for the Restorative Justice Institute of Maine and is currently directing and co-producing the documentary film project Criminal.

-She has appeared on Greenlight Maine as a judge and mentor, and serves as an Entrepreneur in Residence at the Women’s Business Center at CEI.
-Having returned to Maine after 8 years living and working in NYC, Leah swears by year-round beach runs and believes strongly in the power of media to effect positive change.
+She has appeared on Greenlight Maine as a judge and mentor, serves as an Entrepreneur in Residence at the Women's Business Center at CEI, and has created content for DownEast Magazine, Maine Women's Magazine, NPR's Marketplace, and Documentary Magazine.
+Having returned to Maine after 8 years living and working in NYC, Leah swears by year-round outdoor adventures and believes strongly in the power of media to effect positive change.